Observation processes for count data

 plot_predicted

-The predicted admissions mirror the delay distribution, shifted by the infection spike day and scaled by the IHR.
+The predicted admissions follow the shape of the delay distribution, shifted by the infection spike day and scaled by the ascertainment rate.

 Observation Noise (Negative Binomial)

-The negative binomial distribution adds stochastic variation.
+The negative binomial distribution adds stochastic variation around \(\mu(t)\), corresponding to the stochastic observation layer.
 Sampling multiple times from the same infections shows the range of possible observations:

 Code